nelisa-dludla/python-projects/maze_bank_cli/README.md

    - To log out and exit the Maze Bank CLI application, select the 'q' option on the account page.
    - You will be safely logged out, and the application will be closed.

+## Default and Stock Accounts

+Maze Bank CLI Application provides default and stock accounts that users can use to log in and perform transactions.
+If you don't have an existing account, you can use one of the following credentials:

+- **Username**: michaeld, **Password**: michael
+- **Username**: franklinc, **Password**: franklin
+- **Username**: trevorp, **Password**: trevor

+Please note that these accounts are provided for demonstration purposes only.
+It's recommended to sign up for your own account to ensure the security of your personal information and transactions.

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.